gecko0307/dagon/doc/2D graphics.md

 # 2D Graphics

 Dagon is primarily a 3D engine, but it supports 2D rendering as well.
 2D renderer is called HUD renderer, because it was created for drawing HUD elements on top of the rendered screen.
-It is also possible to make purely 2D games with it, although for such use cases Dagon may be an overkill.
+It is also possible to make purely 2D games with it, in which cases it is recommended to use `Game2D` base game class.

 ## HUD Objects